Title Loan Laws And Disclosures For Each State

 Delaware

-Car title loans are legal in Delaware.
+Car title loans are allowed in Delaware with minimal restrictions.
 No caps or lending limits exist, and interest costs are not capped.
 However, the terms for most short term loans(including some title pawns) are limited to up to 180 days, including rollovers.

 Under Delaware state law, the lender must provide a specific written disclosure in a “conspicuous” format.
 The borrower and lender must also work out an agreement before the car is repossessed for nonpayment.
-The borrower has at least ten business days to accept a workout agreement before the lender takes possession of the vehicle.
+The customer has up to 10 business days to accept a workout agreement before the lender repossesses the vehicle.

 District of Columbia